Create a free account to check out faster, store multiple shipping addresses, view and track your orders in your account, and much more.

 Please enter your password to continue.

 When Ernest Supplies set out to improve upon classic shaving cream, they looked to another shower workhorse: hair conditioner.
-After all, why wouldn’t a product that is designed to soften your mane be able to do the same for your beard?
-With its low-lather formula, this balm ensures a closer shave.
-As the formula preps hair for removal, cooling oils also soothe skin, eliminating razor burn and the need for an aftershave.
+This low-lather formula contains jojoba, macadamia nut, and babassu oils, which condition beard hair for easy removal while nourishing the skin beneath.
+Meanwhile, cooling oils of menthol and eucalyptus eliminate razor burn and the need for an aftershave.

 So I was confused.
 Was it a pre shave?
 Was it shaving cream?
 Or was it after shave balm?
 I tried using it as a shave cream and it was a little like shaving with dry soap.
 I like Ernst's products, this one is a big ol' pass though.1